-- (a) Informed parental consent shall be required: - Before conducting an initial evaluation or reevaluation which consists of more than a review of existing data pursuant to Rule 2362.2.1 and 2362.2.3; - (2) Before the initial provision of special education and related services pursuant to Rule 2363.9.
+Deleted: <#>Informed parental consent shall be required.¶ Before conducting an initial evaluation or reevaluation which consists of more than a review of existing data pursuant to Rule 2362.2.1 and 2362.2.3.¶

+Before the initial provision of special education and related services pursuant to Rule 2363.9.
 Consent for initial evaluation may not be construed as consent for initial provision of special education services.

+Consent, where given,¶

-- (b) Consent, where given, - Shall be after the parent has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, or other mode of communication. - (2) Shall be in writing and shall indicate that it is given voluntarily with the knowledge that it may be revoked at any time, with the understanding that the revocation is not retroactive; - (c) Parental consent is not required: - (1) Before reviewing existing data as part of an evaluation or a reevaluation; - (2) Before administering a test or other evaluation that is administered to all children unless, before administration of that test or evaluation, consent is required of parents of all children; or - (3) Before a reevaluation, if the LEA can demonstrate that it has taken reasonable measures to obtain consent and the parent failed to respond. - (d) If the parents of a child refuse consent for an initial evaluation or a re-evaluation which includes the gathering of new information: - The LEA may continue to pursue these evaluations by seeking mediation, using due process, or reviewing existing data. - (2) The LEA may decide not to pursue the evaluation and shall document its justification for doing so in the child's record. - (3) If the parent of a child enrolled in public school or seeking to be enrolled in public school does not provide consent for initial evaluation under paragraph (a)(1) of this section, or the parent fails to respond to a request to provide consent, the LEA may pursue the initial evaluation of the child by utilizing mediation or due process.
-The public school shall not have violated its obligation to locate, identify, and evaluate children suspected of being children with disabilities if it declines to pursue an evaluation to which a parent has failed to consent. - (e) Except as otherwise provided in these regulations, an LEA may not use a parent's refusal to consent to an initial evaluation to deny the parent or child any LEA service, benefit, or activity outside of special education.
+Shall be after the parent has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, or other mode of communication.

+Shall be in writing and shall indicate that it is given voluntarily with the knowledge that it may be revoked at any time, with the understanding that the revocation is not retroactive, Parental consent is not required:

+Parental consent is not required:

+Before reviewing existing data as part of an evaluation or a reevaluation.

+Before administering a test or other evaluation that is administered to all children unless, before administration of that test or evaluation, consent is required of parents of all children; or ¶ (3).
+Before a reevaluation, if the LEA can demonstrate that it has taken reasonable measures to obtain consent and the parent failed to respond.

+If the parents of a child refuse consent for an initial evaluation or a re-evaluation which includes the gathering of new information: ¶ The LEA may continue to pursue these evaluations by seeking mediation, using due process, or reviewing existing data. ¶ The LEA may decide not to pursue the evaluation and shall document its justification for doing so in the child's record. ¶ If the parent of a child enrolled in public school or seeking to be enrolled in public school does not provide consent for initial evaluation under paragraph (a)(1) of this section, or the parent fails to respond to a request to provide consent, the LEA may pursue the initial evaluation of the child by utilizing mediation or due process.
+The public school shall not have violated its obligation to locate, identify, and evaluate children suspected of being children with disabilities if it declines to pursue an evaluation to which a parent has failed to consent. ¶